james-bruten-mo/simulation-systems/source/WorkingPractices/working_practices.rst

 * Relevant :ref:`Code and Configuration Owners <approvals>`
 * Simulation Systems and Deployment Team
 * Core Capability Development Team
+* Tools and Collaborative Development Team
 * Less experienced developers may benefit from a 'buddy'

-For larger changes, consider splitting the work over multiple tickets:
+For larger changes, consider splitting the work over multiple Issues and Pull
+Requests:

+* An overarching issue that sets out the overall picture and tracks the progress of the work is encouraged.
+All sub-issues and PRs should link back to it.
 * Tickets laying foundations for later are OK
 * Tickets should make sense on their own, with a clear scope, to allow for separate testing, review and commit
 * Tickets should not be too small or too large
 * Beware of the 'also trap'- the 'also' bits can swamp the main aim of your change!
-* An overarching ticket that sets out the overall picture and tracks the progress of the work is recommended and all sub-tickets should link back to it

 Consider the timing of your work: